Lobesitdoll/mdncomp/wiki/Using.md

 [2142] svg.elements.textPath.side
  ```

-That gave us more than 2000 entries, which is a bit much right, so also here we can add additional
+That gave us more than 2000 entries, which is a bit much, right, so also here we can add additional
-search terms, one or several, to be more specific:
+search terms, one or several, to get a more specific result:

     mdncomp -l experimental hitregion

 This outputs a more edible list:

  ```text